 Down below, meanwhile, was the economy cabin, with as many seats — 427 — as an entire Boeing 747.
 Because the upper deck has its own boarding door and dedicated jetway, I never saw economy — or first class for that matter, with its shower and fully enclosed passenger compartments — is cordoned off by curtains and decidedly off limits to the curious.
 The main benefit of this segregation is a much quicker boarding process, but one drawback, perhaps, is that the experience feels less like flying on an airplane than merely relaxing in some cavernous rectangular function room.
 This feeling of disconnectedness is exacerbated by the poor view from the upper deck windows, which are mounted deep within the side panels and angled upward.
 I much prefer the oversized windows of the 787.

-The fifth and final leg of my round-the-world journey was a 13-hour nonstop from Dubai to Boston.
-Emirates began its Boston service this spring using a once-daily Boeing 777-200.
-The airline has around 150 777s, but relatively few of the smaller -200 variants.
-Already the Boston service is popular, especially with passengers connecting to and from India, and I won’t be surprised to see a -300 on the route soon.
+The final leg of my round-the-world journey was a 13-hour nonstop from Dubai to Boston.
+Emirates opened its Boston route this spring using a once-daily Boeing 777-200.
+The service was immediately popular, especially with passengers connecting to and from India, and has already been upgraded to the larger 777-300.

 Business class on this aircraft isn’t nearly as fancy as on the A380.
 It’s a standard, forward-facing recliner with a retractable privacy barrier — comfortable, though a bit of a let-down after being so spoiled on the A380.
-And seven-abreast (2-3-2) is a rather tight fit on a 777, even with a full-flat sleeper.
+And seven-abreast (2-3-2) is a tight fit on a 777, even with a full-flat sleeper.

-By the way, those side-mounted screens you see above, and in the earlier photo of the A380′s console and minibar, are the removable seat control panels, not the ICE video screens, which are much larger and mounted to the seat-back in front of you.
+By the way, those side-mounted screens you see above, and in the earlier photo of the A380’s console and minibar, are the removable seat control panels, not the ICE video screens, which are much larger and mounted to the seat-back ahead of you.

 The 777 has textured sidewalls and constellation patterns that illuminate through the ceiling panels.
-The bulkheads are decorated with fresh flowers (I checked; they were real) and a desert dune motif.
+The bulkheads are decorated with fresh flowers (I checked, they are real) and a desert dune motif.